-Richard Gunton on A science of science: Dirk Stafleu's 'Theories at Work' (Friday 31st May 2019 12:03pm)
+Richard Gunton on A science of science: Dick Stafleu's 'Theories at Work' (Friday 31st May 2019 12:03pm)

 Thanks for pointing this out, Rudi.
 Scientific research - at least historically in the physical sciences - seems to have advanced by postulating new irreducible principles and finding ways to project them back onto the numerical aspect - which is what Stafleu means by "objectifying", which is related to measuring (a very helpful insight into what can be meant by "obectivity").
 I'm currently reading Time and Again, which is very helpful on this point; I hope to post a review of that in due course.
 And I'm curious to see whether progress in the biological sciences can be described in simil

-Rudi Hayward on A science of science: Dirk Stafleu's 'Theories at Work' (Thursday 30th May 2019 11:05am)
+Rudi Hayward on A science of science: Dick Stafleu's 'Theories at Work' (Thursday 30th May 2019 11:05am)

 Thanks Richard this is a helpful review.
 It's been a while since I read the book.
 What sticks in my mind is his discussion of principles of explanation in chapter 3.
 While we are constantly told that science progresses through reduction, Stafleu shows convincingly that science made progress by positing new irreducible principles.
 The Pythagoreans used number but with their theorem ended up with irrational numbers as they tried to explain spatial figures.
 Zeno accepted number and space and on that basis proved that motion was impossible.

-David Hanson on A science of science: Dirk Stafleu's 'Theories at Work' (Wednesday 29th May 2019 11:24am)
+David Hanson on A science of science: Dick Stafleu's 'Theories at Work' (Wednesday 29th May 2019 11:24am)

 How to get this blog circulated as widely as possible seems important to me - I'm sure those readers who understand social media can find ways.

-Anne Burghgraef on A science of science: Dirk Stafleu's 'Theories at Work' (Tuesday 28th May 2019 8:23pm)
+Anne Burghgraef on A science of science: Dick Stafleu's 'Theories at Work' (Tuesday 28th May 2019 8:23pm)